 The day began with a 2 ½ hour journey, leaving the narrower town-like streets of Cambridge for the broad roads of Oxford that give it its definitive city-like feel.
 Alighting on Aldates Street and met with the astonishingly beautiful buildings of Christ Church College, the students were ready to soak up more of the stunning architecture and dreaming spires.

-After time for independent exploration, groups from across all three Cambridge Immerse colleges converged once more for an in-depth walking tour of the greatest sights in Oxford.
+After time for independent exploration, groups from across all three Immerse Education colleges converged once more for an in-depth walking tour of the greatest sights in Oxford.
 Beginning with Merton College, (which fosters a rivalry of its own to be named the oldest college in Oxford University), the students were taken around the quiet streets behind the examination halls, still littered with confetti from post-finals celebrations.
 The Bridge of Sighs connecting the two sites of Hertford College struck obvious similarities with Cambridge’s equivalent bridge in St. John’s College, although as the Cantab mentors were keen to point out, Cambridge built theirs first.

 The afternoon continued with a choice of museums; the Ashmolean for the art enthusiasts, the Pitt Rivers for those interested in the weird and wonderful, and the History of Science Museum that contained wonders of Enlightenment tradition.
 Particular highlights included robes worn by Lawrence of Arabia in the Ashmolean and a blackboard upon which an Einstein had scrawled an equation in the History of Science.
 There is, however, as many Oxford professors like to remind the public, a single mistake in the equation, proving that geniuses are certainly far from perfect.